abrarzihan1/room-selection-app/README.md

 # TeachSpace - Classroom and Facility Booking System

 TeachSpace is a web-based application designed to streamline the process of reserving classrooms and facilities for academic purposes.
-By centralizing and automating the booking process, it enhances efficiency and convenience for professors, administrators, and students.
+By centralizing and automating the booking process, it enhances efficiency and convenience for professors.

 ## Features

-- **Easy Room Booking**: Professors and students can easily find and book available classrooms or facilities in real-time.
+- **Easy Room Booking**: Professors can easily find and book available classrooms or facilities in real-time.
 - **Upcoming & Past Bookings**: View and manage both upcoming and past bookings.
 - **Responsive Design**: Works seamlessly on desktop and mobile devices for maximum accessibility.